networktocode/network-importer/docs/configuration.md

 ## Adapters Section

-Configure what adapters will be loaded by the network importer.
+Configure which adapters will be loaded by the network importer.
-Please see the extensibility doc [ADD LINK] for more details on how to create your own adapter.
+Please see the [extensibility section](extensibility.md) of the documentation for more details on how to create your own adapter.

 ```toml
 [adapters]